Tag: interconnected smoke alarm

 As the winter freeze gradually gives way to the warmth of a Queensland spring, we find ourselves emerging from the hibernation of the chilly months.
 Spring cleaning, gardening and home maintenance tasks become top priorities, and one key activity that should not be overlooked is the checking of your interconnected smoke detectors.
 Whilst this may not seem like the most exciting of springtime jobs, it is definetely one of the most important.
 The primary purpose of interconnected smoke alarms is to protect you and your loved ones in the event of a fire.
 By checking them at the onset of the spring, you can be sure that they are in good working condition and ready to alert you in case of an emergency.

-Here’s how you should make checking your interconnected smoke detectors a regular springtime ritual.
+Here’s how you should make checking your interconnected smoke alarms a regular springtime ritual.

 Check The Smoke Alarm Batteries